Biscuitius/RUSTED/README.md

 A warm hello to you, friend.
 This is my first ever GitHub project - my first project ever uploaded to the internet, in fact.
 I'm using this project as a means to explore the programming world and learn new concepts - so constructive criticism is much appreciated :)

-The app is built in Python, using tkinter for the GUI and a mix of web scraping, steam web authentication and API get requests for retrieving all the information from the web.
+The app is built in Python, using a mix of web scraping, steam web authentication and API requests for retrieving all the information from the web.
 All information gathered is publicly accessible and cannot be used to determine a person's real-life identity without their consent.

 ## Feature List